Rolf-TES/tes3-data/README.md

-### IDs and data to reduce search and typing effort.
+### IDs and data to reduce search/typing effort.
 Also, OpenMW/TES3MP IDs.
 > Official plugins not included.
 #